Mezzky/pokemon-app/README.md

 # Pokemon App

-This website is give you Information about Pokemon and soon will be Game of Pokemon, Currently, two o f f i c i a l features are available:
+This website is give you Information about Pokemon and soon will be Game of Pokemon, Currently, two of f i c i a l features are available:

 - Pokedex
 - Search Pokemon